 The day goes on very quickly when there’s so much to do.
-As the clock strikes five o’clock, the sun’s going down and we set about preparing festive appetizers for a laid-back, homey party.
-Slices of buttered rolls covered with a spicy sausage, an assortment of Slovak cheeses and various pickles, are very popular for a Silvester buffet.
+As the clock strikes five o’clock, the sun’s going down and we set about preparing festive appetizers for a laid-back party at home.
+Slices of buttered rolls covered with a spicy sausage, an assortment of Slovak cheeses and various pickles are very popular for a Silvester buffet.

-The children are gone out or away with friends by now, so it’s only the two of us welcoming the strikes of a midnight clock – and the New Year.
+The children have gone out or away with friends, so it’s only the two of us welcoming the strikes of a midnight clock – and the New Year.
 Let’s hope it’s a good one!